-Subtopic Terms: While your blog posts or engineering content may revolve around a single topic, there are often times sub-topics integrated within them.
-Use these topics to brainstorm additional keywords you could use to target your audience.
+Subtopic Terms: While your blog posts or content may revolve around a single topic, there are often sub-topics integrated within them.
+Use these topics to brainstorm additional content you could use to target your audience.

 - Examples: Mechanical, Electrical, Civil, Sustainable, Commissioning